-Looking up from the train window one evening, he notices a woman Mai Kishikawa standing at a window of a dance studio.
-With every train ride he takes home, slowly he gets the courage to go up to that dance studio with the intention of approaching the mystery lady.
-Through misunderstandings, he ends up taking dance lessons, not even by the woman who captured his attention but other teachers.
+Looking up from the train window one evening, Sugiyama notices a woman Mai Kishikawa standing at a window of a dance studio.
+With every passing commute, he slowly gains the courage to go up to that studio with the intention of approaching the mystery lady for a coffee or something more, we're not quite sure.
+Intuitively aware of his intentions and facing her own issues with dance as a failed ballroom competitor, she adverts his advances but Sugiyama ends up taking dance lessons anyways with her fellow teachers.

 At first, it's easy to believe that the movie will enter another Middle Age Man Has An Affair territory.
-Sugiyama's attempt to meet or engage with Kishikawa grows into another kind of affair: an activity to express himself in a society that doesn't necessarily recognize individuality.
+But Sugiyama's attempt to meet or engage with Kishikawa grows into another kind of relationship: one to express himself in a society that doesn't necessarily recognize individuality.

 In Japanese culture, it is considered embarrassing to participate in Western ballroom dance.
 Something as simple as public affection is considered scandalous, but the intimate proximity of the Tango and Waltz is infinitely more taboo.
 The outside world forces Sugiyama to hide his dance lessons not only from his wife but also friends and colleagues.
 For a while, his immediate world is not ready to meet up with his hobby, but he also can't forfeit a passion that gives his mind and body a connection to another source of focus besides work.